Whiplash chiropractic reminds us how much pain and disability stems from roads.

 Good luck, let me know in a few months how you get on.

-Whilst there are exceptions that prove the rule, the very worst scenario in an MVA is to be thrown out of the car, through the windscreen, the back window, the flung-open door.
+Whilst there are exceptions that prove the rule, the very worst scenario in an MVA is to be thrown out of the car, through the windscreen, the back window, or the flung-open door.
 That's when the really serious head and spinal cord injuries happen.
-Seat belts are not as confining as wheelchairs.
+Seatbelts are not as confining as wheelchairs.

 Take a look at this fun video about seatbelts: worth a watch.

-The Easter four-day weekend is traditionally a time of carnage on the roads; with the full moon bring rain and cold, many folk are killed at maimed.
-2015 was no exception wtih 287 dead and about 25,000 people seriously injured.
+The Easter four-day weekend is traditionally a time of carnage on the roads; with the full moon bringing rain and cold, many folk are killed or maimed.
+2015 was no exception with 287 dead and about 25,000 people seriously injured.

 The economic cost to society is vast.
 Add to that the personal suffering of bereaved families and one realises the magnitude of the problem of largely unpoliced roads.
-Unlicenced drivers, unroadworthy vehicles, speeding and alcohol and you have a massive problem.
+Add to that unlicenced drivers, unroadworthy vehicles, speeding and alcohol and you have a massive problem.

-As chiropractors we cry out for prevention; those who survive have a massive problem.
+As chiropractors we cry out for prevention; most of those who survive have life-long pain ahead.

 Sometimes the degenerative changes that develop after whiplash are so severe that the bony spurs start to affect the spinal cord itself.
 This can produce symptoms and signs at remote sites.
 This cervical stenosis case file illustrates how a weak ankle that sprains repeatedly may be caused by degenerative change in the neck.